miraclegu/gitskills/README.md

 # gitskills

-create a branch in git is quick
+create a branch in git is quick and simple.